uikram/End-to-End-Lightweight-Holographic-Reconstruction-and-Quantitative-Cell-Analysis/docs/documentation.md

 **Phase head.** Deliberately unbounded and unnormalised — it emits radians directly.
 Any squashing activation would destroy the quantity being measured.

+**Amplitude head.** Built only when `model.amplitude.enabled` is set, and it shares the phase trunk rather than owning a decoder, because amplitude and phase are two components of one field.
+Its output is bounded to 1 ± `model.amplitude. deviation` (0.3), which keeps the predicted transmittance physical without squashing it towards a constant.
+With the head off the model emits no amplitude at all and the forward model uses A = 1; the evaluator then reports no amplitude metric, rather than scoring the unity field the dataloader substitutes and recording a perfect agreement for an arm that never predicted one.

+**Classifier is disabled throughout the v2 study** (`model.classifier_enabled: false`).
+Its accuracy moved ±9.5 points between seeds, which is wider than any effect the study is testing, and the drug label is a property of the dish rather than of a cell.
+The head and its metrics remain in the code.

 **Classifier.** The drug label is a property of the dish, not of an individual cell, so it is predicted once per field of view and attributed to every cell